expo/expo/docs/pages/versions/unversioned/tutorial/image.md

 import SnackInline from '~/components/plugins/SnackInline';

-If we wanted to build text-only user interfaces we'd be building a terminal program, not a mobile app.
-So let's look at adding images to our app.

-## Save the logo image to your project assets

 Let's imagine that our designer has provided us with a beautiful logo:

 <img src="https://imgur.com/TkIrScD.png" style={{maxWidth: 305, maxHeight: 159}} />